French and Francophone Studies Major

 Study Abroad

 A maximum of four courses taken abroad for one semester and a maximum of five courses taken abroad for one year may apply toward the French and Francophone studies major.
-These courses must be approved by the French and Francophone studies major adviser prior to studying abroad.
+These courses must be approved by the French and Francophone studies major advisor prior to studying abroad.

 Students cannot apply to study abroad programs without consulting French faculty first and discussing their program options.
 It must be noted that some study abroad courses require an advanced proficiency level before applying.